-Several weeks ago, I discovered the esoteric, slightly geeky, intensely interesting world of premier Bibles.
-I have been a Bible nerd for some time–researching various translations and study Bibles, perusing bookstores for editions and bindings–but I learned only recently that a world like this existed.
+Several weeks ago, I discovered the esoteric, slightly geeky, intensely interesting world of “premier Bibles.”
+I have been a Bible nerd for some time–researching various translations and study Bibles, perusing bookstores for editions and bindings–but I learned only recently that a world like this–with its specialty sewn bindings, hand-stitched leather, and fancy double-sided satin ribbons costing well over $150.00 — existed.

 You see, for over twenty years I’ve been an Oxford man.
 By Oxford, I mean those Bibles published by Oxford University, specifically the Annotated New Revised Standard Version Bibles for which Oxford is best known.
-I have five Oxfords: My first was the softcover student edition required for college; then the hardcover of that same edition once the softcover edition died; and then the third and fourth editions in leather.
-My most recent purchase was a leather NRSV thinline for everyday use.
+I have six Oxfords: My first was the softcover student edition required for college; then came the hardcover edition once the softcover died; and then I purchased the third and fourth editions in leather.
+My most recent purchases included a leather and (later) a hardcover thin line Oxford NRSV for everyday use.

-My last Oxford Study Bible cost $90.00.
-It was the fourth edition, genuine (vs. bonded) leather, with two ribbons and personalized embossing.
+My fourth-edition Oxford Study Bible cost around $84.00.
+It came in the standard genuine (vs. bonded) leather, with two ribbons and personalized embossing.
 It was costlier than the third edition, but vastly superior in binding, notes, leather, and gilding (that’s the gold on the side of the pages).
-I thought this price placed it squarely in the “premier” category.
-Not so.
+I thought this price placed it squarely in the “premium” category.
+Not so, I have since learned.

-The real “premier” Bibles run between $175.00 – $250.00.
+The real “premium” Bibles run between $150.00 – $300.00.
 These Bibles have covers that range from Moroccan fine leather to calfskin.
-The inside of the cover also includes leather end pages.
-The binding is often hand-sown.
-The materials, including the paper, is of either European (from Norway, for instance) or Italian origin.
-You can run over these things with a truck, and they will last.
+The inside of the cover also includes leather lining (end pages) and materials of either European (Norway or Denmark, for instance) or Italian origins.
+(Some now come from China, which has caused no small controversy according to Bible reviewers online.)

-I also learned that there are three companies that produce these Mercedes Benz of Bibles: Cambridge University (one of the oldest publishers in the world), Schuyler (pronounced “sky-ler”, get it right!), and Allan.
-They have limited runs, select translations (usually, NKJV, KJV, ESV, or NRSV; Schuyler also produces a NLT, pictured above); and they take months to produce, order and ship.
+I also learned that three companies produce these Mercedes Benz Maybachs of Bibles: Cambridge University (one of the oldest publishers in the world), Schuyler (pronounced “sky-ler”, get it right!), and Allan.
+They have limited runs, select translations (usually, NKJV, KJV, ESV, NRSV, and NLT, pictured above); and they take months to produce, order and ship.
 There are waiting lists.

-There is a community of people on the internet — YouTube, really — who review the Bibles.
+Aside from the Bibles themselves, there is an entire community of people on the internet who review these Bibles.
 They own, buy, sell, and trade multiple copies.
-They compare and contrast them, show multi-year “crash” tests (to see how Bibles hold up to the test of preaching and usage); and go into minute details as to binding and features of each one.
-Some of them purchase a version in every color leather.
+They compare and contrast them, show multi-year “crash” tests (to see how Bibles hold up after years of usage); and go into minute details as to binding and features of each one.
+Some of them purchase a version in every color of leather.

-I told you it was esoteric, but I find these videos captivating, and I confess I have spent many late nights watching reviews of pitt minions and reference Bibles and quentel (I’m not sure what that means–I think its a typesetting of some sort) versions, of rebound Bibles, and of the newest King James Versions (how many times and how many ways can one publish a Bible that’s been around since 1611?).
-Very few, if any, premier Bibles are study-Bible versions, though many include concordances and Bible maps.
+I told you it was esoteric, but I find these videos captivating.
+I confess that I have spent many late nights watching reviews of pitt minions and reference Bibles and quentel Bible (I’m not sure what that means) versions, of rebound Bibles, and of the newest King James Versions (how many times and ways can you publish a Bible that’s been around since 1611?).
 This goes deep, folks.

 Over the last month, I had a chance to purchase a new Bible.
-I dislike purchasing new Bibles (although I love looking at them, my version of retail therapy), but I needed to replace two Bibles in my arsenal of God’s Word.
+I dislike purchasing new Bibles (although I love looking at them, my version of retail therapy), but I needed to replace two Bibles in my arsenal of God’s Word and required a larger font to read from the pulpit.
 I took my time reviewing these and other Bibles.